ericlow/team-scripts/README.md

 You can run the scripts from anywhere on the command line, because the install scripts writes the location of the scripts to your PATH.

+The terminal's tab complete will write out or list the available commands

 The scripts are organized by namespace / team.

 The name of the scripts does not give away the implementation.